DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 # Point-Set Topology

 While this section is a bit of a diversion from the prior, point-set topology is fundamental to real analysis.
-Topology is essentially "geometry without distance".
-Rather than quantifying "closeness" with distance, we quantify "closeness" with open sets.

 Viewing things under a topological lens often greatly simplifies problems.
 Moreover, it builds good intuition.

+Topology feels rather abstract.
+However, it is essentially "geometry without distance".
+Rather than quantifying "closeness" with distance, we quantify "closeness" with open sets.

 ## Open Sets